-- 1. Arrange the students into groups, mixing students of different abilities and ask them to discuss Activity 7 in the Student's Book page 169. - 2.
-Discuss with them the answers they give using the notes provided in the Student's Book and any other additional information. - 3.
-Ask students to summarise the points that have been discussed in their exercise books. - 4.
-Ask the students to do Exercise 3 in the Student's Book page 170 in pairs.
+- 1. Arrange the students into groups, mixing students of different abilities and ask them to discuss Activity 7. - 2.
+Discuss with them the answers they give using the notes provided in the Student's Book and any other additional information. - Ask students to summarise the points that have been discussed in their exercise books. - 4.
+Ask the students to do Exercise 3 in pairs.